swlaschin/Railway-Oriented-Programming-Example/readme.md

 For example, when creating a first name, the primitive-level error `Missing` is converted into the domain-level error `FirstNameIsRequired`.
+See the `createEmail` function in `DomainModel.fs` for another example of this mapping.

 ## The "sql database"  layer